 What are your tasks / projects in ISPE?

 I am actively involved in ISPE matters since March 2016 when I got to know Robert Landertinger from ISPE DACH who is part of the DACH advisory board.
-During this time ISPE DACH announced the need of setting-up a Young Professional network.
+During this time ISPE DACH announced the need of setting-up a Emerging Leader network.
 The purpose of such kind of group was to attract people at the very beginning of their professional career as well as students and provide a platform that meets their needs and expectations.

 With already ten years’ experience in the pharmaceutical industry, I was no longer a YP anymore but saw the advantage in using my experience for establishing a core team in close collaboration with the other founder members.
 Since March 2017, I am leading the group as Chair.

 This team has already some impressive achievements to show: We founded dedicated working groups for marketing and events, provided special trainings for YPs and offer a mentoring program for our members.
-Furthermore we collaborate with other European Young Professional ISPE groups and are about to prepare a European YP event at the ISPE Europe Annual Conference in Rome in March 2018.
+Furthermore we collaborate with other European Emerging Leader ISPE groups and are about to prepare a European YP event at the ISPE Europe Annual Conference in Rome in March 2018.
 For this conference I am also part of the program committee and Co-Chair for the presentation train “Pharma 4.0”.

 What are your takeaways from your activities within the ISPE?